 The centuries continued to pass, literacy rates crept up, and improved printing technology continued to make headway in reducing book prices.
 By 1700, academic Jeremiah Dittmar estimates that there were around eighty basic varieties of book serving an enlarged, but still modest, book market, where divinity continued to account for half of all sales.
 Through the next three hundred years, the rate of change gathered pace, so that today, literacy is now almost universal, and digital publication offers reduced book prices, and an opportunity for anyone to publish their work.
 As a result, genre varieties have exploded.
 The current situation in publishing is a mirror image of what it once was in 1440.
 Whereas in the fifteenth century everyone shared the same book, now it’s almost as though everyone can have their own book, unique to their own part of life.
 The bewildering variety of genres reflects the fact that today almost everyone is a potential reader, which means that all kinds of different people with varied tastes, interests and experiences, are all looking for books which reflect themselves.

 It is of course great that perspectives and viewpoints reflected in books have increased out of all recognition.
-And yet perhaps there is also a link with the characteristically modern phenomenon of a widely inclusive culture also, ironically, becoming a fragmented one, as people tend to live more in their own cultural bubbles.
+And yet, perhaps there are new difficulties in the way a widely inclusive culture is also a fragmented one, with people tending to live more in their own cultural bubbles.